oktadev/okta-blog/_source/_posts/2020-09-25-easy-auth-ruby-on-rails-6-login.md

 rails g devise User
 ```

 Nice!
 We have Devise setup.
-Now let’s do the session and omniauth pieces:
+Now let's do the session and omniauth pieces:

 ```sh
 rails generate active_record:session_migration